 Opportunity Zone Funds are investment vehicles that provide tax incentives for investors.
 Partnerships or corporations can establish Opportunity Zone Funds and then invest in a property located within a Qualified Opportunity Zone.
 These investment vehicles are designed to increase economic development and job creation in distressed communities, as well as offer tax benefits to investors.
-Read on to discover what investors should know about Opportunity Zone Funds and if this investment selection is right for you.
+Let’s break down what you need to know about investing in Opportunity Zone Funds.

 Qualified Opportunity Zone Funds Explained